 - Promote Competency-Based Learning: Postsecondary CTE programs have been on the forefront of one of the most important innovations in education delivery- competency-based education.
-Such an approach emphasizes the importance of attaining specific skills and knowledge in a postsecondary educational setting, tailored to each student's unique pace for learning, rather than on units of time to measure coursework.
+Such an approach emphasizes the importance of attaining specific skills and knowledge in a postsecondary educational setting, tailored to each learner's unique pace for learning, rather than on units of time to measure coursework.
 The Experimental Sites Initiative, contained in current HEA law, supports such programs in limited instances and should be expanded to further demonstrate the efficacy of competency-based postsecondary education programs.
-To build on these efforts, Advance CTE recommends greater flexibility be given to states and postsecondary institutions to implement innovative programs and strategies that use a competency-based learning approach. - Expand Career Guidance and Advisement: Given the changing nature of the workplace, students need greater opportunities to explore various career pathways to familiarize themselves with the career options available and their related educational and skill requirements before and during their postsecondary education program of choice.
-Supplemented with robust guidance and advisement, these activities help students make more informed choices regarding which postsecondary education program will best prepare them to successfully transition into a rewarding career.
-Advance CTE therefore recommends that future HEA legislation support and encourage career exploration, guidance and advisement throughout the entire educational spectrum.

-- Increase Opportunities for Experiential Learning: More than ever before, employers are valuing real-world work experiences as a core component of a student's qualifications for employment.
-Experiential learning opportunities provide students the opportunity to apply what they have learned in the classroom to the real world and foster the development of employability skills that enhance their ability to successfully transition into the modern workplace.
-Advance CTE recommends that future HEA legislation encourage and support opportunities for students to participate in experiential learning activities such as internships, mentorships and other forms of real-world work experiences. - Eliminate Distance Learning Ban: Advancements in technology have enabled education programs and institutions to connect with students virtually rather than through the traditional classroom.
-These programs typically cost less than traditional classroom-based programs and can help foster closer, personalized connections between instructor and student.
-They can also provide students access to programs regardless of where they live- a critical component to ensuring equitable access to postsecondary education.
-Despite this, current law arbitrarily prohibits area CTE centers from using student aid if a portion of the program is distance learning-based.
-Advance CTE recommends lifting this ban on area CTE schools from being eligible institutions for students to use federal aid programs supported by HEA.
+To build on these efforts, Advance CTE recommends greater flexibility be given to states and postsecondary institutions to implement high-quality and innovative programs and strategies that use a competency-based learning approach. - Expand Career Guidance: Given the changing nature of the workplace, learners need greater opportunities to explore various career pathways to familiarize themselves with the career options available and their related educational and skill requirements before and during their postsecondary education program of choice.
+Supplemented with robust guidance, these activities help learners make more informed choices regarding which postsecondary education program will best prepare them to successfully transition into a rewarding career.
+Advance CTE therefore recommends that future HEA legislation support and encourage career exploration, guidance and advisement throughout the entire educational spectrum. - Increase Opportunities for Experiential Learning: More than ever before, employers are valuing real-world work experiences as a core component of a student's qualifications for employment.
+Experiential learning opportunities provide learners the opportunity to apply what they have learned in the classroom to the real world and foster the development of employability skills that enhance their ability to successfully transition into the modern workplace.
+Advance CTE recommends that future HEA legislation encourage and support opportunities for learners to participate in experiential learning activities such as internships, mentorships and other forms of real-world work experiences.
+Additionally, Advance CTE recommends incorporating work based learning opportunities, such as registered apprenticeships programs, as recognized academic experience.